Phatskool/Quantcast-Google-Analytics-Compliance/README.md

   Bottomline is that I created a JS using the aformed API, that checks each 0.1s(for a maximum of one minute) if a user has given all proper consents in order to run Google Analytics.
 In order to run it, a user has to give direct consent to the 3 following sections: a) geolocaton data b) personalized data and measuring data c)access to device storage(in order to save cookies)

-# Installation Instructions:

-After you set up Quantcast Choice and integrated the generated Universal Tag to your website, you can add my script, changing UA-XXXXXXXX-X to your Analytics ID.
-The script can easily be edited, to check if specific consent have been given, in order to run any script you want, simply by replacing the insertAnalyticsJs function to a function/code of your choice.